Play Facilitator (Part-Time)

 - Your third priority – Is to carry out your job function.

-The Gallery Assistant facilitates intentional exploration and play with museum visitors, and interacts with caregivers around researched best practices for childhood development.
-The Gallery Assistant specializes in a specific gallery, and supports the Gallery Manager with programmatic planning and delivery.
-Using the museum’s Learning Framework to guide his/her work, the Gallery Assistant helps to ensure that all museum visitors – both children and caregivers – maximize their experiences in each exhibit.
+The Play Facilitator engages with children and parents to facilitate intentional exploration and play and interacts with caregivers around researched best practices for childhood development.
+The Play Facilitator specializes in a specific gallery and supports the Impact Area Directors with programmatic planning and delivery.
+Using the museum’s Learning Framework to guide his/her work, the Play Facilitator helps to ensure that all museum visitors – both children and caregivers – maximize their experiences in each exhibit.

-- High school diploma required, college degree preferred (special consideration given to applicants with coursework in a related field)
+- High school diploma required; Fcollege degree preferred (special consideration given to applicants with coursework in a related field)

 - Passion for and knowledge of content in the gallery